History of the Perthshire Patons

 James Paton mason in Craigend had a son Baptized June 29th named Joseph.

-William lived within the small Dunbarney village of Kintillo, where he worked as a handloom weaver.
+William lived within the small Dunbarney village of Kintillo, where he worked as a handloom weaver, before relocating to Pottiehill circa 1791.

-At some stage in his early life, William borrowed money from the Kirk Session in Dunbarney, and the session minutes record interest payments that he subsequently made in return:
+Along with his brother James, William again borrowed money from the Kirk Session in Dunbarney two years later, and the session minutes record an interest payment on this that he subsequently made in return:

 1771 April 21st